Liquid Information Flow Control: Motivating Example

 \subsection{Programming with \toolname}

-\toolname liberates the programmer from having to worry about policy-enforcing code.
-Instead, they provide a separate \emph{policy module} that describes the data layout and associates sensitive data with declarative policies.
-For example, \autoref{code:edas-policy} shows a policy module for our running example.

-The \toolname type system is equipped with a special type constructor $\tagged{T}^\pi$ (``$T$ tagged with policy $\pi$''), where $\pi:(\Sigma,\T{User})\to \T{Bool}$ is a predicate on \emph{output contexts}, \ie pairs of stores and users.
-The type $\tagged{T}^{\lambda(s,u). p}$ denotes values of type $T$ that are only visible to a user $u$ in a store $s$ such that $p$ holds.
-For example, to express that a paper's status is only visible when the conference phase is \T{Done}, the programmer defines its type as a reference to \T{Status} tagged with policy $\lambda(s,u). s[\T{phase}] ~=~ \T{Done}$.
-Hereafter, we elide the binders $(s,u)$ from policy predicates for brevity, and simply write $\lambda.p$.
-The policy $\lambda.\top$ annotates fields as public (\ie visible in any context).
+In \toolname, the programmer explicitly associates sensitive data with declarative policies by annotating \emph{input actions} that retrieve data from the store with appropriate types.
+For example, to specify that PC decisions are visible to everyone once the conference phase is \T{Done} but not otherwise, the action \T{getDecision} in the EDAS example can be annotated with the type: { \begin{lifty}[numbers=none] getDecision :: ds:Store -> p:PaperId -> TIO Decision <phase ds = Done, false> \end{lifty} } The \T{TIO} type constructor is indexed by two security \emph{labels}: the first label specifies when a user is allowed to see the result of this action; we postpone the explanation of the second label to \autoref{sec:overview}.
+Labels can be expressive, value-dependent predicates as in this example---here, the label depends on the state of the data store \T{ds}---or simple predicates (e.g., input actions for public fields ``title'' and ``session'' are labeled \T{true}).

-Given the code in \autoref{code:edas-leak} and the policy module, \toolname injects policy-enforcing code required to patch the EDAS leak; the result is shown in \autoref{code:edas-fixed} with the new code highlighted.
-This code guards the access to the sensitive field \T{status} with a policy check, and if the check fails, it substitutes the true value of \T{status} with a redacted value---a constant \T{NoDecison}. \toolname constructs redacted values using a restricted set of functions, designated by the programmer via \T{redact} clauses in the policy module (\autoref{code:edas-policy}). \toolname guarantees that the patched code is provably correct with respect to the policies in the policy module.
+Given such policy-annotated actions, \toolname would statically reject the code in \autoref{code:edas-leak} with a \emph{type error}: the value of \T{dec} obtained on line 3 is flowing to \T{client}, but is not visible to \T{client} in the current state \T{ds}.
+Moreover, \toolname would suggest a \emph{patch} for this leak, as shown in \autoref{code:edas-fixed}.
+The fixed code guards the access to the sensitive field ``decision'' with a policy check, and if the check fails, it substitutes the true value of this field with a default value---a constant \T{NoDecison}. \toolname, in turn, guarantees that the patched code respects the declared policies.

-Even though in this example generating the policy check amounts to little more than copying the policy predicate from the type declaration, this naive syntactic approach quickly breaks down in more realistic scenarios.
-In particular, the policy might depend on the eventual viewer, the state of the system might have changed in between the invocations of \T{get} and \T{print}, or there might be multiple choices for constructing the redacted value.
-To be able to handle these scenarios, we opt for a more general approach based on program synthesis.